San Francisco Chronicle

 Since the Hearst Corporation took ownership in 2000 the Chronicle has made periodic changes to its organization and design, but on February 1, 2009, as the newspaper began its 145th year of publication, the Chronicle Sunday edition introduced a redesigned paper featuring a modified logo, new section, and page organization, new features, bolder, colored section-front banners and new headline and text typography.
 The frequent bold-faced, all-capital-letter headlines typical of the Chronicle's front page were eliminated.
 Editor Ward Bushee's note heralded the issue as the start of a "new era" for the Chronicle.

 On July 6, 2009, the paper unveiled some alterations to the new design that included yet newer section fronts and wider use of color photographs and graphics.
 In a special section publisher, Frank J. Vega described new, state-of-the-art printing operations enabling the production of what he termed "A Bolder, Brighter Chronicle."
-The newer look was accompanied by a reduction in size of the broadsheet.
+The newer look was accompanied by a reduction in the size of the broadsheet.
 Such moves are similar to those made by other prominent American newspapers such as the Chicago Tribune and Orlando Sentinel, which in 2008 unveiled radically new designs even as changing reader demographics and general economic conditions necessitated physical reductions of the newspapers.

 On November 9, 2009, the Chronicle became the first newspaper in the nation to print on high-quality glossy paper.[12]
 The high-gloss paper is used for some section fronts and inside pages.

-Staff edit
+Staff

 "Chronicle Insider" columnists Phil Matier and Andrew Ross in the newsroom (1994)

 The current publisher of the Chronicle is Bill Nagel.
 Audrey Cooper was named editor-in-chief in January 2015 and was the first woman to hold the position.
 In June 2020 she left to be the editor-in-chief of WNYC, New York City.
-In August 2020, Hearst named Emilio Garcia-Ruiz the publication's editor in chief.
+In August 2020, Hearst named Emilio Garcia-Ruiz the publication's editor-in-chief.
 Ann Killion has written for Sports Illustrated.
 Carl Nolte is a journalist and columnist.

-Web edit
+Web

 The newspaper's websites are at SFGate.com (free) and SFChronicle.com (premium).
 Originally The Gate, SFGATE was one of the earliest major market newspaper websites to be launched, on November 3, 1994, at the time of The Newspaper Guild strike; the union published its own news website, San Francisco Free Press, whose staff joined SFGATE when the strike ended.[13]
 SFChronicle.com launched in 2013[14] and since 2019 has been run separately from SFGATE, whose staff are independent of the print newspaper.[15]
 As of 2020 across all platforms the Chronicle has 34 million unique visitors each month, with SFGATE receiving 135.9 million pageviews and 25.1 million unique visitors per month and SFChronicle.com 31.3 million pageviews and 31.3 million unique visitors per month globally.[16]

-Praise, criticism, and features edit
+Praise, criticism, and features

 Dan Rosenheim, San Francisco Chronicle City Editor in his office (1994)